xamarin/Xamarin.Forms.CarouselView/readme.md

          └──▌ wpa.arm (app)
 ````

-## Solution Configuration and Platforms
+#### Mobile Solution
-Creating a new Xamarin.Forms creates platforms in the solution file (`AnyCPU`, `ARM`, `x64`, `x86`, `IPhone`, `IPhoneSimulator`) which do not map directly to what we think of as _mobile_ platforms.
-The unified project system creates a set of meta-platforms that do map directly to mobile platforms and these are exposed in Visual Studio.
+Typically, creating a new Xamarin.Forms project creates platforms in the solution file which do not map directly to what we think of as _mobile_ platforms (e.g. `AnyCPU`, `ARM`, `x64`, `x86`, `IPhone`, `IPhoneSimulator`).
+The unified project system creates a set of solution `MetaPlatforms` that do map directly to project `MetaPlatforms` list above and these are exposed in Visual Studio.

 | Solution | Library | App | Test |
 | --- | --- | --- | --- |